-If you're not comfortable walking alone, ask a family member or friend to practice with you, or use techniques that protect your upper and lower body (see Indoor & Outdoor Travel) as you walk inside your home.
+If you're not comfortable walking alone, ask a family member or friend to practice with you, or use techniques that protect your upper and lower body as you walk inside your home.
 Also see Indoor Movement and Orientation for additional tips and techniques.

 Maximize Your Senses of Smell and Taste

 Smell and taste can be affected by a variety of medications; nevertheless, you should continue to use your senses of smell and taste as best you can.
 Be aware that if a family member or friend tells you that something smells pungent, but you believe it smells fragrant, you can both be correct.
 Being consistent in what you can identify is the most important factor.